wordpress-developer01/About-me/README.md

 # 💼 JavaScript Portfolio Projects

 Hi!
 My name is Murat.
-I’m an aspiring Full Stack Engineer currently studying Software Engineering at university and learning independently through platforms like Codecademy.
+I’m an aspiring Full Stack Engineer currently studying Software Engineering at university Sabahattin Zaim and learning independently through platforms like Codecademy.
 My goal is to build high-quality web applications and continuously improve my skills through real-world projects and contributions.

 This repository contains a collection of JavaScript projects developed as part of my learning and portfolio.